Curious about design, UX, accessibility? Want to learn from colleagues about their design challenges and successes?

 Design & Dessert

-We host lunchtime gatherings to discuss UX topics and to share your experiences and challenges with practicing UX design.
+We host monthly lunchtime gatherings to discuss UX topics and to share your experiences and challenges with practicing UX design.
 Bring your prototypes.
 Share your stories.
 Ask user research, accessibility, usability, or web design questions we all wonder about!
 We offer a friendly audience for testing out your ideas.
-And of course dessert is included - and for now we virtually share our favorites during our Zoom calls!
+In addition we host a variety of guest speakers from Princeton University and beyond!
+Hope to see you at our next session!

 Tool Tips & Hover Text